meelgroup/gaussmaxhs/README.md

 For example, let's take the following input file:

 ```
-p wcnf 4 3 10
+p wcnf 4 6 10
+5 1 2 -3 0
 5 1 -2 3 0
+5 -1 2 3 0
+5 -1 -2 -3 0
-x 10 1 2 0
+x 10 1 2 3 0
 x 10 -1 3 4 0
 ```

-This file contains four variables and thee constraints, and promises to give weights with a hard constraint having a weight of 10 (hence the header `p wcnf 4 3 10`).
-The first constraint says that `v1 or not v2 or v3 = true` and has a weight of 5, i.e. it's a soft constraints.
-The second says that `v1 XOR x2 = true` and the third says `v1 XOR v3 XOR v4 = false`, both of which have a weight of 10, and are hard constraints.
+This file contains four variables and six constraints, and promises to give weights with a hard constraint having a weight of 10 (hence the header `p wcnf 4 6 10`).
+The first four constraints say that `v1 or v2 or NOT v3 = true`, `v1 or NOT v2 or v3 = true`, etc. all being soft constraint with a weight of 5.
+The last two lines say that `v1 XOR x2 = true` and `v1 XOR v3 XOR v4 = false`, both of which have a weight of 10, and are hard constraints.

 When you run the tool on the problem above, you get the following output: